Image Credit: Unsplash

 Leveraging blockchain technology, DeFi solutions like

-tokenization of the digital identity and real-time tracking of products are possible.
+tokenization and pricing of the digital assets and real-time tracking of products are possible.
 The manifestation of these solutions and their integration into mainstream trade and commerce is a plausible way of eliminating counterfeits.

 In a step towards a counterfeit-free market,